Appalachian Police Officer Development Program

 The Appalachian Police Officer Development Program (APDP), the only program of its kind in North Carolina, is a two-year program designed to equip students with the knowledge, skills and training to become police officers, all while they are completing their undergraduate or graduate degrees at Appalachian State University.

 Graduates entering the criminal justice system job market will have bachelor's or graduate degrees, two years of work experience in policing, and North Carolina law enforcement certification and training.
-They will also have the exposure to different races, cultures, ideas and beliefs that enrollment at an institution of higher education provides.
+They will also have the exposure to many socio-economic populations, ideas and beliefs that enrollment at an institution of higher education provides.

 "Policing is a profession in need of leaders, thinkers and innovative ideas to facilitate positive reform.
 Institutions of higher education must get involved and play a role in shaping the future of the profession."

-Andy Stephenson, Director of Public Safety and Chief of Police, Appalachian State University
+Andy Stephenson, Former Director of Public Safety and Chief of Police, Appalachian State University

 Enrollment in the APDP is open to all full-time Appalachian students regardless of major or academic program.
 Upon successful completion of an interview, a background investigation and a psychological evaluation, applicants will become police cadets.
 There is no additional cost beyond regular tuition.